Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Monte Carlo Study

 \subsection{Simulation Results}

 We present the size analysis in \Cref{tab:size_small}.
-In the case of no serial correlation in the factors and $T > N$, the $Z$-test has a nominal size close to 5\% regardless of the serial or cross sectional correlation in the errors.
-The $Z$-test seems to be oversized when there is serial correlation in the factors, but this is alleviated and approaches a rejection rate of 0.09 as $T$ increases.\footnote{Increasing $T$ further does seem to make the size approach 5\% (see \Cref{tab:size} in Supplementary Material).} The $W$-test does not seem to be affected by serial correlation in the factors, and also seems to be overly conservative when there is no serial correlation in the error, but otherwise seems to have good size.
-Implementation of the Bonferroni-Holm procedure to adjust the $p$ values also seems to correct the oversizing issue, so we advocate for its use.
+Across all specifications where $T > N$, the sup-$Z$ test has a nominal size close to 5\% regardless of the serial and cross-sectional correlation in the errors.
+The sup-$W$ test appears to suffer from some undersizing; however, this problem is isolated to small $T$.
+For larger $T$, implementation of the Bonferroni-Holm procedure to adjust the $p$-values also seems to correct any oversizing, so we advocate for its use.

-\Cref{tab:z_w_power} presents the power of the $Z$ and $W$ tests across all types of breaks; both have good power and are rejecting correctly only on their respective break types.
+\Cref{tab:z_w_power} presents the power of the sup-$Z$ and sup-$W$ tests across all types of breaks; both have good power and are rejecting correctly only on their respective break types.
 This contrasts with the tests of \cite{han_tests_2015} and \cite{baltagi_estimating_2021}, which reject across all break types, and thus cannot discern which type of break has occurred.